 Berkshire, based in Omaha, Nebraska, prefers to invest in companies “possessing a powerful world-wide brand,” Buffett said in a letter to shareholders in 2008, citing Gillette as an example.

-There have been about 280 takeovers in the cosmetics and toiletries industry in the past decade, the largest being P&G (PG)’s $57.3 billion takeover of Gillette Co., according to data compiled by Bloomberg.
+There have been about 280 takeovers in the cosmetics and toiletries industry in the past decade, the largest being P&G (PG:US)’s $57.3 billion takeover of Gillette Co., according to data compiled by Bloomberg.
 The median price to earnings before interest, taxes, depreciation and amortization paid in almost 30 of those deals was 10.8 times, in line with Coty’s new offer.

 After not talking in the weeks following Coty’s offer on April 2, advisers to Coty and Avon have in the last two weeks begun having some conversations about Coty’s proposal, people familiar with the matter have said.
 The talks, which had focused on Coty’s concerns about liabilities at Avon and internal departures of employees, had yet to progress toward a deal, said the people, who declined to be named because the discussions are private.